 Below, you can see the Fields Map, which stands for pulling the meta fields created with the CPT we want the information to be added to.
 As for Orders CPT, we haven’t created any meta fields, that’s why we’ve got only post_id.

 Save the changes and proceed to add a new notification.

 5 Step – Setting the Booking notification type

-In the newly added notification, you need to choose an Booking type.
+In the newly added notification, you need to choose a Booking type.
 Then, in the Apartment ID field, you need to select your post_ID.
-It’s information from the hidden field, we added in the Step 3.
+It’s information from the hidden field, we added in Step 3.